 These rivers will rise, drop, and clear at different times so while one river might be too high and dirty, another might be perfect.
 It’s also common to have steelhead enter one river but not another.
 But, since the rivers are all so close, anglers can try multiple rivers on the same day until they find the fish.

 NOTE: Trout Run is a nursery water and fishing in the creek is prohibited.
 Be sure to check the fishing regulations for the river you want to fish.

 For more on these rivers, see our page, Best Steelhead Rivers Of Pennsylvania.

 3 Fly Fishing Methods For Erie Steelhead

-There are 3 main ways of fly fishing for steelhead in Erie PA, which include Indicator Nymphing, Euro Nymphing, and Streamer fishing.
+There are three main ways of fly fishing for steelhead in the Erie PA area, which include Indicator Nymphing, Euro Nymphing, and Streamer fishing.